makrai/notes/bamler17-dynamic-embed.md

     times approximately differ by a global rotation in addition to a small semantic drift

-# 3. our model
+# 3. Our model

-# 4. two efficient variational inference algorithms
+# 4. Two efficient variational inference algorithms

-# 5. experimental results
+# 5. Experimental results

-* track semantic changes ... by following nearest-neighbor relations over time
+* track semantic changes by following nearest-neighbor relations over time

 ## Algorithms and Baselines